Esther-Guo/python_crash_course_code/chapter3-introducing lists/notes.md

 The sort() method changes the order of the list permanently.
 You can also sort this list in reverse alphabetical order by passing the **reverse=True** argument to the sort() method.
 The sorted() function lets you display your list in a particular order but doesn’t affect the actual order of the list.
 reverse() simply reverses the order of the list.
+Whenever you want to access the last item in a list(not empty), you use the index -1.